trilio-demo/tvk-ui-permissions/README.md

   ```
   cat ~/.kube/config
   ```
-  Copy kubeconfig file contents into file on your local machine
+  Copy the kubeconfig file contents into the file on your local machine

   With your new ClusterRole and RoleBindings in place, that kubeconfig file should now have the correct permissions to be used with the TVK UI